 Most indoor plants will grow better if they are rested outside in a shady, sheltered spot periodically (although never in full sun or cold conditions) – three weeks indoors and three weeks outdoors is a good timetable.
 If you have no sheltered place outside, rotate the plants to the best growing spot beside a well lit window.
 Plants dislike dark, closed rooms.
 They need fresh air and light to grow.
 If you are away all day and your home is closed, try to arrange ventilation for your plants.
 Don’t pull down the blinds or draw the curtains, but let in the light.

 Indoor plants also need regular watering.
 This may mean daily watering in dry weather, but perhaps only once a week when it is cooler.
 In cold weather, it is best to use tepid water because cold water will chill the soil and damage the roots.
 Don’t water pots if the mix feels damp.
 More plants are lost through over-watering than under-watering – the soil becomes clogged and the roots drown or suffocate.
 Always use your index finger to check the potting mix at least 3 cm below the surface.
 Gadgets which can measure the degree of soil moisture are particularly useful to anyone with lots of potted plants.

 Most indoor plants react to stress by dropping their leaves.
 This can mean they are too dry, too wet, too hot, too cold or too dark.
 You will have to assess the situation to decide what the problem may be.

 This information is from the Yates Garden Guide: fully revised & updated 44th edition, HarperCollins, $39.99.
+It has been updated with new products launched since its publication.
 You can have this information and so much more at your fingertips by purchasing the Yates Garden Guide, available at all leading bookstores and Bunnings stores.